 Today there are two criteria that categorize American territories.

 - A territory can be incorporated or unincorporated.

 - A territory can be organized or unorganized.

-Incorporated territories are considered to be integral parts of the United States.
+Incorporated territories are considered integral parts of the United States.
 Prior to statehood, both Alaska and Hawaii were incorporated territories.
-In incorporated territories the constitution is in full effect.
-Incorporated territories would be similar to territories found in Canada (Northwest Territories, Yukon and Nunavut).
-They are not large enough for statehood, but still considered part of the country.
+In incorporated territories, the Constitution is in full effect.
+Incorporated territories would be similar to territories found in Canada (Northwest Territories, Yukon, and Nunavut) or the Northern Territory of Australia—in these places, they do not have a large enough population for statehood, but are still considered part of the parent country.

-The other criterion which defines US territories is their organizational status.
+The other criterion defining U.S. territories is their organizational status.